 By rapidly separating and treating wastewater from each project, the Sludge Buster amortizes the time needed to deal with sludge.
 You deal with a small amount of sludge project by project, rather than a large amount of sludge built up over multiple projects.
 The Buster also minimizes the amount of sludge you deal with.
 It separates out reusable aggregate and sand, resulting in only a small volume of extra-fine sludge to dispose of.
 Collection barrels do not separate out aggregate and sand, so they produce much larger volumes of waste that consists of mixed aggregate, sand and extra-fine sludge as well as untreated water.

-The main disadvantage of the Sludge Buster is the initial cost: $548 for the unit with occasional filter replacements also required.
+The main disadvantage of the Sludge Buster is the initial cost: $548 for the unit.
+Occasional filter replacements are also required.
 Another disadvantage is that it does not make the extra-fine sludge disappear.
 You still have to scoop or dump the material out and dispose of it.
 However, no solution makes the extra-fine sludge just disappear.
 The Sludge Buster allows maximum recycling and minimum waste, shop space and time.